pulkitgarg2020/quizzler-flutter/README.md

 # Quizzler ❓

+This starting code for this app was provied by [London App Brewery](https://www.appbrewery.co/) in their Complete Flutter Development Bootcamp course on LinkedIn Learning.

 ## The Goal

 In this tutorial from LondonAppBrewery I reviewed Stateful and Stateless Widgets as well as learnt about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.